 To compile using OpenSSL, use this procedure:

 -DWITH_SSL=system, which uses OpenSSL.
-To make this explicit, specify that option on the CMake command line.
+To make this explicit, specify that option.
 For example:

 cmake . -DWITH_SSL=system